allefeld/atom-pandoc-pdf/README.md

 > [!IMPORTANT]
 > I have stopped using this package myself (replaced by Quarto), and it will not be developed any further, including adaptation to Pulsar.
-> If someone is interested to take over the project, please contact me, e.g. through an issue.
+> If someone is interested to take over the project, please let me know.

 # Pandoc/PDF